Congratulations (Roomie, PewDiePie, and Boyinaband song): Background

 In mid-2018, the subscriber count of the Indian music video channel T-Series rapidly approached that of Swedish web comedian and Let's Player PewDiePie, who at the time was the most-subscribed YouTuber.
 As a response, PewDiePie fans and other YouTubers had shown their support for PewDiePie, while T-Series fans and other YouTubers had shown support for T-Series, in the PewDiePie vs T-Series competition.
 During the competition, both channels had been gaining a large number of subscribers at a rapid rate.
 The two channels had surpassed each other in subscriber count on a number of occasions in February, March, and April 2019.

 Composition and lyrics

 "Congratulations" is an upbeat-sounding synth-pop/hip-hop diss track whose instrumentals are based on "Buckwild" by 2Virgins.
-In the music video, PewDiePie criticizes T-Series for achieving their early success by selling pirated songs and chairman Bhushan Kumar for alleged tax evasion (in reference to a Times of India article).
+In the music video, PewDiePie sarcastically congratulates and criticizes T-Series at the same time for achieving their early success by selling pirated songs and chairman Bhushan Kumar for alleged tax evasion (in reference to a Times of India article).
 He also mocks T-Series for sending him a cease and desist letter alleging that his actions and lyrics of "Bitch Lasagna" were defamatory.
 He also mentioned the CEO of T-Series' tax evasion scandal, collusions with the Mumbai mafia, and #MeToo allegations.

-The video also thanks to his fans for sticking with him through his YouTube career, referencing past videos.
+The video also thanks his fans for sticking with him through his YouTube career, referencing past videos.